Skip to main content

 • Begin to designate Wales’ inland waters for recreation, strengthening water quality monitoring.

-DCWW/HD We will undertake assessment of our permits against our asset base to define the size of the programme required to provide evidence for target setting.
+DCWW We will undertake assessment of our permits against our asset base to define the size of the programme required to provide evidence for target setting.
 To understand the scale of the problem and the investment required to improve levels of screening on storm overflows.
-The review will be complete by the end of July 2023
+December 2023 85% was completed by the end of July 23.
+90% will be complete by the end of October 2023.
+A summarised report of dataset has already collected.

-DCWW/HD We will ensure provision is made for the installation of screens during AMP8 (2025 to 2030) and beyond, according to the agreed targets.
-To reduce the visual impact and long-term effects of items such as rag, wet wipes and other disposable, non-degradable matter have on the environment.
-September 2023
+HD We will ensure provision is made for the installation of screens during AMP8 (2025 to 2030) and beyond, according to the agreed targets.
+To reduce the visual impact and long-term effects of items such as rag, wet wipes and other disposable, non-degradable matter has on the environment.
+December 2023 We have several SOAF investigations ongoing.
+In addition, we are undertaking a baseline review of our CSO assets to identify those already screened; once the revised NRW 7.01 guidance has been signed off, we can assess existing screens against the new guidance.
+Assets without screening conditions built into the permit will be reviewed and assessed with NRW to confirm screen installation required.

-DCWW/HD We will install screens at the appropriate assets according to updated design standards and will prioritise the installation in high priority rivers To reduce the visual impact and long-term effects of items such as rag, wet wipes and other disposable, non-degradable matter have on the environment.
-100% installation of screens by 2050; with high priority screens installation by 2040.
+HD We will install screens at the appropriate assets according to updated design standards and will prioritise the installation in high priority rivers.
+To reduce the visual impact and long-term effects of items such as rag, wet wipes and other disposable, non-degradable matter has on the environment.
+2040-2050 100% installation of screens by 2050; with high priority screens installation by 2040.